NBA Rumors: Lakers, Carmelo Anthony ‘Pause’ Talks

 — Adrian Wojnarowski (@wojespn) March 4, 2019

-The 34-year-old Anthony, a 10-time NBA All Star, had brief and unsuccessful runs with the Oklahoma City Thunder last season and the Houston Rockets this year, before he was traded to the Chicago Bulls and then accepted a buyout.
-He has been a free agent since Feb.
-1 but has not signed with any team.
+The 34-year-old Anthony, a 10-time NBA All-Star, had brief and unsuccessful runs with the Oklahoma City Thunder last season and the Houston Rockets this year before he was traded to the Chicago Bulls and then accepted a buyout.
+He has been a free agent since February 1 but has not signed with any team.

 The Lakers, meanwhile, have been disappointing in James’ first year on the team.
 The Lakers’ young players have not developed as hoped, and the team’s second half has been overshadowed by its unsuccessful pursuit of star center Anthony Davis, in which much of the team’s young core was mentioned daily in trade rumors but all remained on the team.

-James and Anthony, while never playing on the same NBA team, were in the same draft class and have been teammates in various other competitions, including the Olympics on multiple vacations.
+James and Anthony, while never playing on the same NBA team, were in the same draft class and have been teammates in various other competitions, including the Olympics on multiple occasions.